 The program requires formalised partnerships connecting Queensland based industries, small to medium enterprises (SMEs), startups, research organisations and universities with potential global opportunities from the funded project.

-PTP lead applicants must be a registered business, have at least 3 partners and be able to demonstrate an ability to fund at least 75% of the cost of the eligible project, outside of Queensland Government funding sources.
+The lead applicant of the PTP must be a registered business, have a minimum of 3 Queensland‑based partners and be able to demonstrate an ability to fund at least 75% of the cost of the eligible project, outside of Queensland Government funding sources.

 Queensland Government funding is dependent on the total project cost and the level of contribution to the project from other sources.